CiscoDevNet/axl-java-samples/README.md

     sudo $JAVA_HOME/bin/keytool -import -alias {ANYNAME} -file certificate/{CERTFILE} -keystore  $JAVA_HOME/jre/lib/security/cacerts
     ```

 1. The AXL 11.5 versions of the WSDL files are included in this proect.
-If want to use a different AXL version, download the AXL WSDL files for your CUCM version (
+If want to use a different AXL version, download the AXL WSDL files for your CUCM version:

     1. From the CUCM Administration UI, download the 'Cisco AXL Tookit' from **Applications** / **Plugins**